Steps for Removing Phishing Malware From Website?

 Google website checker is a free service that employs Google's safe browsing technology which helps determine whether a website is safe or potentially dangerous to visit.
 You could check your website for malware presence on Google's free malware checker.

 You could also go for a website check on the Google Console via the "Health" menu.
 The best thing is that in case Google had earlier flagged your website as holding malware, this check would help clear the flag, once you remove malware from site.

-Another great way to check your website for any malware is the free website scan service by cWatch Web. cWatch will not only scan for malware but will also rate the security of your website and provide a free malware removal service.
+Another great way to check your website for malware is the free website scan service by cWatch Web. cWatch will not only scan for malware but will also rate the security of your website and provide a best malware removal service.

 Code monitoring, which includes monitoring changes to the codes of your website, is a very effective way to check whether your website has been compromised.